gpt-5-mini (chosen from majority vote of a three-model LLM ensemble)

 Article Text

-By Associated Press.
-ERIE.
-Pa., Nov.
-6.-A run on the bank of Italy. precipitated. authorities claim through the circulation of political propaganda that the Pope of Rome had endorsed Herbert for the Presidency. was halted last night after more than $4,000 had been withdrawn during the late afternoon hours.
-The run on the bank started at closing time.
-When the bank reopened its than one deposiwere in front of the doors Leonard Tasquallicio, president of the bank, demanded the reason for the gathering and was showered with pamphlets cit-
+ERIE Pa.
+Nov run on the bank of Italy. precipitated. authorities claim. through the circulation of political that the pope of Rome had endorsed Herbert for the presidency was halted Monday night after more than $4,000 had been withdrawn during the late afternoon hours.
+The run on the bank started at closing time When the bank reopened its doors Monday night than 1,000 depositors were in front of the doors.

 Click image to open full size in new tab